polagoab/deployconf/src/site/markdown/index.md

 ## DeployConf

 Deployconf is an attempt to ease the burden for both Developers and Deployers.
-The Developer provides a self-documenting deployment descriptor that describes all configuration properties necessary for the application, along with default values, if any.
-The descriptor is embedded in the artifact.
+The Developer provides a self-documenting deployment template that describes all configuration properties necessary for the application, along with default values, if any.
+The template is embedded in the artifact.

-The descriptor also contains rules for how the configuration property value should be applied to the generated artifact, supporting Java properties files as well as regex-style substitutions for any types of files.
+The deployment template also contains rules for how the configuration property value should be applied to the generated artifact, supporting Java properties files as well as regex-style substitutions for any types of files.

 The Deployer, when preparing the artifact for deployment, runs the deployconf utility with the artifact as input.
-The input is processed together with previous configuration from a local repository to generate a new artifact as output with embedded configuration as described in the deployment descriptor.
+The input is processed together with previous deployment configuration from a local repository to generate a new artifact as output with embedded configuration as described in the deployment template.
 The new artifact is then ready for deployment.
-As long as the deployment descriptor is unchanged from the previous release, the output is automatically configured and ready for deployment.
+As long as the deployment template is unchanged from the previous release, the output is automatically configured and ready for deployment.

 Deployconf may be run either in interactive or non-interactive mode.
 In the default non-interactive mode, deployconf